-While it’s certainly possible to underfeed your dog, it is far more common for well-meaning owners to overfeed their dogs.
-Between your dog’s daily meals and dog treats, many dogs receive far more calories than they need to maintain a healthy weight.
+While underfeeding and overfeeding are both possibilities in pet nutrition, it is far more common for well-intentioned owners to overfeed their dogs than to underfeed them.
+Between your dog’s daily meals and dog treats, many dogs receive far more calories than the amount needed to maintain a healthy weight.
 In fact, the majority of dogs in the United States are overweight or obese.

-While obesity is a problem in and of itself, it’s primarily concerning because it may lead to other serious health conditions.
+While obesity is a problem in and of itself, it can also lead to other serious health conditions.
 Obese dogs are more likely to develop arthritis, back pain, and other disorders of the musculosketal system.
-This happens for two unique reasons.
-First, overweight dogs are carrying extra weight on their bones and joints, increasing the pressure on these body parts.
-Even worse, though, is the fact that fat itself triggers inflammation within the body.
-In fact, carrying excess weight can interfere not only with a dog’s quality of life, but also decrease their lifespan.
+Obesity also predisposes affected dogs to other medical conditions, including heart disease, diabetes mellitus, cancer, and heat intolerance.
+Therefore, obesity doesn’t just impact a pet’s quality of life, it can also significantly decrease their lifespan.

-If your dog is overweight, talk to your veterinarian before beginning a weight-loss program.
-A significant reduction in calories should not be attempted without the guidance of your vet, because a sudden crash diet can lead to nutritional deficiencies.
+If your dog is overweight, talk to your veterinarian about a weight loss program.
+It’s important to restrict your dog’s caloric intake in a safe way, because starting your dog on a crash diet without veterinary guidance can lead to nutritional deficiencies and other negative effects.
 If your dog is currently at a relatively healthy weight and you’re hoping to prevent weight gain, however, read on to learn how to ensure that your dog is eating an appropriate diet!

-While this method is often more accurate than following the label recommendations, you should still be prepared to make adjustments to reflect your pet’s individual metabolism.
+Although this method may be more accurate than following the label recommendations, you should still be prepared to make adjustments to reflect your pet’s individual metabolism.

-Regardless of whether you feed your dog according to label recommendations or calculated caloric requirements, you should carefully monitor your dog’s weight.
-A dog with an ideal body condition should have a nice tuck at the waist, when viewed from above or from the side.
-Additionally, you should be able to easily feel your dog’s ribs, with minimal fat covering.
-If your dog begins to lose his defined waist or you can no longer feel his ribs, he is becoming overweight.
-If your dog’s ribs, pelvic bones, or vertebrae become visible, he is becoming underweight.
+Regardless of how you determine your dog’s daily food intake, you should carefully monitor your dog’s weight so that you can make adjustments as needed.
+A dog that is at a healthy weight should have a tapered waist when viewed from above or from the side.
+You should be able to feel your dog’s ribs, with minimal fat covering.
+If your dog begins to lose his waist or you cannot feel his ribs, he is becoming overweight.
+If your dog’s ribs, pelvic bones, or vertebrae (backbones) become visible, he is becoming underweight.

-Nutritional management is part of responsible pet ownership
+Nutritional management: A component of responsible pet ownership

-While all of this may seem like a lot of work, you hopefully now understand why there is no easy question to the eternal question “How much should I feed my dog?”
-There are far too many factors that go into answering that question for a dog owner, a veterinarian, or any individual to ever provide a simple, off-the-cuff answer.
-However, by combining some planning with some trial and error, you should easily be able to determine the amount of food your dog needs in order to maintain a steady body condition.
+While all of this may seem like a lot of work, you probably now understand why there is no easy question to the eternal question “how much should I feed my dog?”
+Many different factors go into answering that question, which makes it challenging for any veterinarian or other expert to provide a simple, off-the-cuff answer.
+However, by combining some research with some simple trial and error, you can determine the amount of food your dog needs to eat in order to maintain a steady body condition.